Members

 Turns the decorated generator function into a task and applies the

-keepLatest
+keepLatest modifier.

 Optionally takes a hash of options that will be applied as modifiers to the

 task.
-For instance maxConcurrency
+For instance maxConcurrency, on, or group.

 You can also define an